astaruch/PV254-recommender-system/README.md

 # PV254-recommender-system
 [![Heroku](http://heroku-badge.herokuapp.com/?app=pv254-recommender-system&svg=1)](https://pv254-recommender-system.herokuapp.com/)

+> We had some problems with a image uploading to Heroku so during evaluation of a project it is hosted [here](https://instagram.staruch.sk/).

 ## Cloud Vision API dependencies
 - env variable `GOOGLE_APPLICATION_CREDENTIALS` needs to be set to the path where service account key is stored